 A key advantage of the Agency or Commission OTA Model is that the hotel sets the final sell rate directly.
 It will allow hotels to create a transparent price positioning to consumers, taking rate parity as a strategy into consideration.

-Another benefit of the Agency Model is that it is favorable for the cash flow of the hotel, as it receives payment directly from the end consumer, and does not have to await payment by a 3rd party distributor.
+Another benefit of the Agency Model is that it is favourable towards the cash flow of the hotel.
+It receives payment directly from the end consumer and does not have to await payment from a third party distributor.

-Considering that the consumer does not have to pay per se at the time of booking, their is a low barrier of risk perceived by the consumer.
-The consumer is basically putting the room on hold and has a window in which it can cancel the reservation without any charges.
-This results genreally in a higher conversion level than with other OTA models.
+The customer perceives a low barrier of risk when booking as he/she does not have to pay directly.
+The consumer is basically putting the room on hold and has a window in which he/she can cancel the reservation without any charges.
+This generally results in a higher conversion level than with other OTA models.